Updated: Oct 18, 2022

-Angkor Wat was originally built by the Khmer King Suryaverman the 2nd in the early 12th century as a Hindu temple dedicated to Vishnu, breaking from the Shaiva tradition from further Kings and gradually transformed to a Buddhist temple built with top Khmer temple architecture.
+Angkor Wat was originally built by the Khmer King Suryaverman the 2nd in the early 12th century as a Hindu temple dedicated to Vishnu, breaking from the Shaiva tradition from further Kings and gradually transforming into a Buddhist temple built with top Khmer temple architecture.
 Angkor Wat is located in Yaśodharapura (Khmer for what today is Angkor).

 How was Angkor Wat Built?
-Amazing Facts!
+Amazing Facts

-Built between the first half of the 12th century, between 113 - 5 BC, Angkor Wat is located 6 km North of Siem Reap, south of Angkor Thom.
+Built between the first half of the 12th century, between 113 - 5 BC, Angkor Wat is located 6 km north of Siem Reap, south of Angkor Thom.
 The Entry and Exit to Angkor Wat can only be accessed from its West gate.

 The Sandstone to build Angkor Wat was quarried from the holy mountain of Phnom Kulen - more than 50 km away and shipped down Siem Reap River on rafts.

-The construction of Angkor Wat required more than 300 000 workers and 6 000 elephants - and still, it wasn't completely finished!
+The construction of Angkor Wat required more than 300 000 workers and 6 000 elephants - and still, it wasn't completely finished.

 The Angkor Wat Symbolism

-The Five Towers of Angkor Wat is one of the most photographed Temple and Monument sights in the world, each of the Towers built in Sandstone rises 23 meters above is crowned with four heads; each facing in cardinal directions.
-The faces is believed to be a symbol and represent the rulers of the four cardinal points at the summit of Mount Meru.
+The Five Towers of Angkor Wat is one of the most photographed Temple and Monument sights in the world, each of the Towers built in Sandstone rises 23 meters above is crowned with four heads; each is facing in cardinal directions.
+The faces are believed to be a symbol and represent the rulers of the four cardinal points at the summit of Mount Meru.

 And we find more symbolism in the lower half of each gate.
 They're modeled as an elephant with 3 heads.
-The elephants trunks serve as pillars and are plucking lotus flowers.
+The elephants' trunks serve as pillars and are plucking lotus flowers.
 The Hindu God Indra is sitting at the center of the elephant with an Apsara on each side, holding a thunderbolt in his lower left hand.

-The newer, bas-reliefs supports that this was meant to be a funereal site as they are oriented to the west to conform to the symbolism between the setting sun and death and can be viewed from left to right in the order of a Hindu funereal ritual - Antyesti.
+The newer, bas-reliefs support that this was meant to be a funereal site as they are oriented to the west to conform to the symbolism between the setting sun and death and can be viewed from left to right in the order of a Hindu funereal ritual - Antyesti.

-A visitor to Angkor Wat who walks the causeway towards the main entrance, through the courtyards to reach the final main tower (which once contained a statue of Vishnu) is metaphorically travelling back to the first age of the creation of the universe.
+A visitor to Angkor Wat who walks the causeway towards the main entrance, through the courtyards to reach the final main tower (which once contained a statue of Vishnu) is metaphorically traveling back to the first age of the creation of the universe.

-When to go and how to get around Angkor Wat!
+When to go and how to get around Angkor Wat

 To be able to explore the whole Temple Area of Angkor Wat and the surrounding Temples takes at least a couple of days.
-Just to grasp and discover Angkor Wats mysteries takes at least a whole day and while being at the ruin site it's plenty to take in so take your time and don't rush!
+Just to grasp and discover Angkor Wat's mysteries takes at least a whole day and while being at the ruin site it's plenty to take in so take your time and don't rush!

 Angkor Wat opens already at 05.00 am and at sunrise the site is crowded; all want to take their own version of an iconic sunrise photo of Angkor Wat.
-Of course that's a "must-do" but hang around until after lunchtime when most of the tour groups head to town.
+Of course, that's a "must-do" but hang around until after lunchtime when most of the tour groups head to town.
 The upper level with the Bakan Sanctuary is open from 07.30 am.
 The Angkor Wat complex closes every day at 05.30 pm.

-Start Planning Your Journey to Angkor Wat!
+Start Planning Your Journey to Angkor Wat

 Have you been to Angkor Wat?
-Tell us your experiences in comments and hope you enjoyed the post!
+Tell us your experiences in the comments and hope you enjoyed the post!